loolab2020/ClipsMS/README.md

 B. Insert the protein sequence you want to compare the fragments against in the sequence box.
 C. Insert a number for the smallest internal fragment size.
 (We recommend 5 amino acids for most proteins.)
 D. Click "Observed Fragments" and upload a .csv file with the deconvoluted masses ([M+H]+ format) in column 1 and the intensities in column 2.
 (If the intensity is not known, insert "1" for all intensity values)
-E. Choose a terminal modification if you expect one on your sequence.
+E. Choose a terminal modification if you expect one on your protein.
 If a terminal modification exists on the protein but does not show up in the list, treat it as a localized modification and place it on the first/last amino acid.
 F. To insert localized modifications, upload a .csv file by clicking the "Localized Modifications" tab.
 The .csv file should have 4 columns including name of the modification in column 1, the monoisotopic molecular weight in column 2, the amino acid number that contains the modifications in column 3, and a color in the column 4 (all lower case and no spaces).
 For an example of the format, open the No_Localized_Modificaitons.csv file.
 G. To insert unlocalized modifications, upload a .csv file by clicking the "Unlocalized Modifications" tab.
 The .csv file should have 12 columns.
 For an example of the format, open the No_Unlocalized_Modificaitons.csv file.
 i.
 Column 1 should contain the name of the modification and column 2 should contain the monoisotopic molecular weight of the modification.